 Jamie's full 20 year career has been in both Human Resources and Social Work.
 She is driven by the desire to help others and lead practices that serve to make a difference in her community.
 Jamie is committed to the promotion of person-centered practices throughout her division and leading initiatives that support DDRC's mission.

 Annette Rogers, MA

 Annette Rogers, a native Coloradoan, joined DDRC in 2014 as the Executive Assistant.
 She supports the Executive Director as well as the 17-member Board of Directors.
-In addition, Annette is the office manager for the DDRC building, a 66,000 square foot facility in Lakewood, Colorado.
 Prior to joining DDRC, Annette's career has been dedicated to nonprofits.
-She has worked as executive assistant, director of communications and executive director for a number of professional associations, including the North American Nature Photography Association, the American Association of Medical Audit Specialists and the American Society for Indexing.
+She has worked for a number of professional associations, including the North American Nature Photography Association, the American Association of Medical Audit Specialists and the American Society for Indexing.
 Other nonprofits she worked for include the Estes Park Institute (a healthcare education organization) and South Dakota Public Broadcasting.
 She comes to DDRC with a Master of Arts degree in mass communication with a focus on nonprofit marketing.
 Working at DDRC has a special place in Annette's heart as her daughter received early intervention services when she was having trouble learning to walk and with other motor planning issues.
-Annette lives in Roxborough with her family, including husband Dave and daughters Anna and Kate..
+Annette lives in Roxborough with her family, including husband Dave and daughters Anna and Kate.